Skip to content

 Frequently Asked Questions

-What usage percentage should I use?
+What usage percentage to use?

 Review past 2-3 years of medical spending to estimate realistic annual usage.
 Light users 10-20%, moderate 30-60%, heavy 80%+.
 Honest assessment based on actual patterns produces more accurate projections than optimistic estimates.